 Solution: Accelerate Ketosis Process

 Some experts suggest that reducing the speed of entering ketosis state by consuming a bit more carbs than advised standard keto diet.
 Though, studies find some correlation between carbs cutting and sleep disorder.
-But it just a tip on the iceberg.
-There are a lot of issues that involved with sleep disorder.
-Besides, some finds that procrastination in getting into ketosis process can be cumbersome, rather they advocate for quickening the ketosis process.
+But it’s just a tip on the iceberg.
+There are a lot of issues that are involved with sleep disorders.
+Besides, some finds that procrastination in getting into ketosis can be cumbersome, rather they advocate for quickening the ketosis process.

 Please read our Fastest Way to Achieve Ketosis State (within 24 hours) article as it would help you big time to accelerate the ketosis process.

-Another aspect, people use supplement to accelerate the ketosis process, but honestly speaking, supplement is not for everyone.
+Another aspect, people use supplements to accelerate the ketosis process, but honestly speaking, supplements are not for everyone.
 Experts recommends against getting in the habit of taking over-the-counter medication.
 Having said that, in case of chronic insomnia, crankiness and rough mood we may think giving them a try.

 Any alteration to our food habit leads to some side-effects and insomnia is one of them.
 Besides, our body needs to make some adjustments to adapt to new macros of new food regimen.
 This adaptation to new macros of keto diet cause some disturbance in our sleep pattern.

 5. Blood Sugar: Imbalance may Induce Keto Insomnia

 We see a mixed bag of reaction from experts while it comes to the effect of keto diet on blood sugar level.
 We all know, keto diet is a fat based diet and it recommends us to consume seventy percent of our daily calories from fat.
 But the burning question is how this excessive fat intake is making an impact on our blood sugar level.

 People have a common notion that the keto diet plays a role in decreasing our blood glucose level.
 However, according to Dr. Nikola Djordjevic, MD this assumption is partially true.